 The question here is: is it likely that Domitian’s niece, Flavia Domitilla; her husband, Titus Flavius Clemens; and their sons were executed/wiped out in 95 CE because Flavia and Clemens were participating in Judean religion?

 I respond: Domitian had known for years that Flavia and Clemens were participating in a Judean-based sect.
 Their sons were being educated in Domitian’s palace!
-Furthermore, during her lifetime, Flavia had donated catacombs to her sect/congregation; these catacombs were the earliest Christian catacombs in Rome.
+Furthermore, during her lifetime, Flavia had donated catacombs to her sect/congregation; these catacombs later had the earliest Christian catacomb burials in Rome.
 If I am correct that her congregation was the same as Mark’s, we can infer from the Gospel of Mark that she did not observe kosher laws (“all foods are clean”), and she did not follow strict Sabbath rules.
-And the congregation had long ago jettisoned a concern for the earthly Temple in Jerusalem and replaced it with a focus on Jesus as a heavenly intermediary.
-We can also assume that as a niece of the emperor, she would not neglect the appropriate emperor worship or required taxes.
+And the congregation had long since replaced a concern for the earthly Temple in Jerusalem and with a focus on Jesus as a heavenly intermediary to God.
+We can also assume that as a niece of the emperor, Flavia would not neglect the appropriate emperor worship or taxes.

 So on what grounds could Domitian complain about Flavia’s or Clemens’s religious beliefs or practice?
-Domitian was grooming her sons to succeed him!
-The offense committed by Flavia and her family must have been so great that Domitian was willing to kill his closest relatives, and let the imperium pass out of his biological family.
+Domitian was preparing her sons to succeed him!
+The offense committed by Flavia and her family must have been so great that Domitian was willing to kill his closest relatives, and let the imperium pass out of his biological family!